isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }
     }

+##### Note

+C++17 introduces initializer statements for if-statements and switch-statements, which are present in GCC 7 and Clang 4 with the `-std=c++1z` flag.

 ##### Enforcement

-* Flag loop variables declared before the loop and not used after the loop
+* Flag selection/loop variables declared before the body and not used after the body
-* (hard) Flag loop variables declared before the loop and used after the loop for an unrelated purpose.
+* (hard) Flag selection/loop variables declared before the body and used after the body for an unrelated purpose.

 ### <a name="Res-name-length"></a>ES.7: Keep common and local names short, and keep uncommon and nonlocal names longer